 [Phone number]

 Use a job inquiry email template when you are passively job-seeking and want to connect with companies or organizations for future positions.
-This shows employers that you are interested in their company regardless of whether they have a job opening or not.
-It is also a great way to subtly convey a request to keep your application on file and to let you know once there’s an opening for you.
+This shows employers that you’re interested in their company regardless of whether they have a job opening.
+It’s also a great way to subtly convey a request to keep your application on file and let you know once there’s an opening.

 Dear [name of recipient],

-I saw the [article/online post] in the [name of website/publication] about your work with [relevant topic of interest], and I want to congratulate you on your success as [recipient’s job title] of [name of company/organization].
-My name is [your name], and I am interested in the open [job title] position listed on your website.
+I saw the [media] on the [website or publication] about your work with [topic of interest], and I want to congratulate you on your success as [job title] of [company/organization].
+My name is [your name], and I’m interested in the open [job title] position listed on your website.

 Thank you for your time.